singh-man/books/designPattern/010_dp_creational.md

 Rates processing engines often require the lookup of many different configuration values, making the initialization of the engine a relatively expensive process.
 When multiple instances of the engine is needed, say for importing data in a multi-threaded manner, the expense of initializing many engines is high.
 By utilizing the prototype pattern we can ensure that only a single copy of the engine has to be initialized then simply clone the engine to create a duplicate of the already initialized object.
 The added benefit of this is that the clones can be streamlined to only include relevant data for their situation.

-The prototype pattern is a creational design pattern.
-In the prototype pattern, a new object is created by cloning an existing object.
-In Java, the clone() method is an implementation of this design pattern.
-The prototype pattern can be a useful way of creating copies of objects.
-One example of how this can be useful is if an original object is created with a resource such as a data stream that may not be available at the time that a clone of the object is needed.
-Another example is if the original object creation involves a significant time commitment, such as reading data from a database or over a network.
-An added benefit of the prototype pattern is that it can reduce class proliferation in a project by avoiding factory proliferation.

-Normally in Java, if you\'d like to use cloning (ie, the prototype pattern), you can utilize the clone() method and the Cloneable interface.
+Normally in Java, if you'd like to use cloning (ie, the prototype pattern), you can utilize the clone() method and the Cloneable interface.
 By default, clone() performs a shallow copy.
 In another tutorial, we demonstrate how Serializable can be used to simplify deep copying.

 However, we can implement our own prototype pattern.
 To do so, We'll create a Prototype interface that features a doClone() method.